uyuni-project/uyuni-docs-helper/TROUBLESHOOTING.md

 Error: ".local/share/containers/storage/btrfs" is not on a btrfs filesystem: prerequisites for driver not satisfied (wrong filesystem?)
 ```

 This issue appeared when using the XFS filesystem for my /home/ directory.
-By default containers are configured to use the same file system as the root partition.
+By default containers are configured to use a supported driver for the file system in use.
 To ensure general compatibility set the container driver to `overlay`.

  As root modify `/etc/containers/storage.conf`: